What Measure Is a Non-Badass?

 - The Nyotalia cast, when not being bashed for being too "girly" or "useless" compared to their male counterparts, are also sometimes used as a way to bash on the canon female characters, deeming them to be less badass and compelling than whatever potential the Nyotalia characters could have.
 The male Nyotalia characters are also sometimes deemed better than their canon female counterparts, simply because they'd appear stronger.

 - A couple of fans had this complaint about Canute in Vinland Saga.
 Many hoped he'd be killed off eventually.
 Which is moronic, since he is a historical figure that lived to be quite old, and thus the only guaranteed survivor amongst the heroes.
+There is a very good chance that people who are complaining don't even know he's a real person.

 - A complaint regarding a number of Demoted to Extra characters from Magical Girl Lyrical Nanoha.
 Prime example is Yuuno Scrya, but many would also level the complaint regarding Chrono Harlaown, who has shown himself to be genuinely Bad Ass on occasion.
 Some people would even say this about Nanoha herself, because she seems to be nonlethal no matter how much property damage she ends up inflicting, up to and including blowing through a large portion of a warship from inside.
 It's actually supposed to be a sign of Nanoha's power that she has enough self-control to only inflict nonlethal but very, very painful magical damage.